ksr27/Deep-Learning-Lab-2021/README.md

 ## Project 1: Diabetic Retinopathy
 ### Project structure
 ```
-Project1-Diabetic_Retinopathy/custom_tfds         : contains "idrid" and a subset of "kaggle_dr" dataset in tfds form
+Project1-Diabetic_Retinopathy/custom_tfds         : contains "idrid" [and a subset of "kaggle_dr" dataset in tfds form that was too big to contribute to github, so if you are interested please contact Lydia (st169955@stud.uni-stuttgart.de)]
 Project1-Diabetic_Retinopathy/diabetic_retinopathy: main project folder

    - main.py                          : Run the code with this file